 “When Tom was 16-months-old he was having his second round of heart surgery.
 We spent 10 hours pacing up and down corridors; we didn’t know how we could get through it.
 We were told he would either come through, or he wouldn’t.”

-But he pulled through that, as well as two further operations and now at 14-years-old, Tom is needing a heart and lung transplant.
+But he pulled through that, as well as two further operations and now, Tom, from Derby, is needing a heart and lung transplant.

 “Tom has been through so much,” said mum Nicky.
 “He is the most funny, loving and mature boy.
 He knows there is more to come but he takes it in his stride.
 He has a sensitive side, but he has a wicked sense of humour.
 He is such a star.”

 For Nicky, and husband, Lol, their frightening journey began in December 2007 when Tom was two-days-old and a midwife thought there was an issue with his heart.
 When doctors realised it was more than a heart murmur, he was blue-lighted, with Lol, from the Royal Derby Hospital to Glenfield Hospital in Leicester – which specialises in cardiology.

 “I wasn’t able to go with Tom as I was recovering from a C-section,” said Nicky.
 “Him being taken from me broke the bond we were beginning to make.
 I had two days with him and that was it.
 Tom’s sister, Tamzin, was four and she didn’t know what was going on.
 I was moved in to a private room in hospital.
 It was New Year’s Eve; Lol was very worried and also alone.”

 On New Year’s Day, Tom had emergency open heart surgery and was put on life support.
 Nicky was able to go to him that evening.
 “He was in the bed sedated and ventilated, covered in wires.
 It was so difficult.